anandu06dev/ng4StarterKit/README.md

 **» CQRS in Angular**<br/>

-Applying CQRS and data persistence in the frontend by using the HTML5 IndexedDB means separating the read side and the write side into different models (Schemas) within a bounded context and operating inside one database transaction scope.
+Applying CQRS and data persistence in the frontend by using the HTML5 IndexedDB means separating the read side from the write side into different models (Schemas) within a bounded context and operating within one database transaction scope.
 A simple meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

 In the first version, two data stores are used, one for the write side and one for the read side.
-In the second version, only one data store processes the write side and the read side inside one database transaction scope.
+In the second version, only one data store processes the write side and the read side within one database transaction scope.
 Typically state changes on the write side are replicated back to the read side.
-This process are called projection.
+This process is called projection.
 A projection can be leveraged in different ways and layers.
-The most commonly used approach is an event-centric projection.
+The most commonly used approach is an event-centric projection causing an eventually consistent system.

 In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture relies on the read side.
 Based on